Killing of Chandra Nagamallaiah: Murder

 On September 10, 2025, shortly after 8:00 a.m.
 CDT, at the Downtown Suites Dallas motel, 50-year-old motel manager Chandra Mouli Nagamallaiah and two of his co-workers, an anonymous woman and 37-year-old Yordanis Cobos-Martinez, were cleaning rooms on the bottom floor of the motel.
-Nagamallaiah informed Cobos-Martinez not to use the washing machine because it was broken.
-Cobos-Martinez responded but asked the female co-worker to translate for him due to language barriers.
-This angered him because Nagamallaiah did not speak to him directly.
+Nagamallaiah informed the other employee and Cobos-Martinez not to use the washing machine because it was broken.
+Cobos-Martinez grew angry when Nagamallaiah asked the female co-worker to translate the instructions due to language barriers, instead of Nagamallaiah speaking to him directly.
 The two men then began to argue, and Cobos-Martinez left the room.

 At around 8:20 a.m., Cobos-Martinez returned with a machete and began to stab Nagamallaiah, who attempted to run to the motel's front office.
 Nagamallaiah's wife Nisha and his son Gaurav ran out of the front office and tried to pull Cobos-Martinez away, but he pushed them off and started hacking at Nagamallaiah's neck, eventually beheading him.

 At exactly 8:30 a.m., Cobos-Martinez kicked Nagamallaiah's head into the parking lot, picked it up, and took it to a dumpster.
 As paramedics arrived at 8:31 a.m., he tossed the head inside the dumpster.
 Minutes later, police arrested Cobos-Martinez, who was covered in blood and carrying the machete.

 Aftermath

 Yordanis Cobos-Martinez was charged with capital murder, after admitting to killing Nagamallaiah.
 Chandra Nagamallaiah's funeral was held on September 13, 2025.
 President Donald Trump noted that Chandra Nagamallaiah was a "well respected person in Dallas, Texas" and stated that Cobos-Martinez "will be prosecuted to the fullest extent".
-He criticised the Biden administration for their perceived failure at handling Cobos-Martinez.
+He criticised the Biden administration for their failure at handling Cobos-Martinez.